Free Shipping on Orders over $75 to the Contiguous US

 Moderate Greenhouse or High Tunnel Temperatures

-The ideal greenhouse temperature varies depending on the time of year and the crops you are growing.
+The ideal greenhouse temperature varies by season and crop.
 Plants have a base and optimum temperature.
-As the temperatures within a greenhouse reach extremes, the rate of plant development decreases(3).
+As greenhouse temperatures reach extremes, the rate of plant development decreases (3).

-Place the shade cloth over the exterior of the greenhouse or high tunnel and secure it using clips or lock channel.
+Place the shade cloth over the exterior of the greenhouse or high tunnel and secure it using clips or a lock channel.
 The knitted fabric allows air to travel through Bootstrap Farmer shade cloth, preventing wind from lifting the fabric from the structure.

 Support Seed Germination